 If you want to live a digital nomad life with your family, but your partner doesn’t, then you probably face some discussion and frustration at home.
-But don’t despair; I have some great tips for you on how to convince your partner that a digital nomad lifestyle is the best thing for your family.
+But don’t despair; I know firsthand how you can convince a reluctant naysayer.
+Why?
+Because I was that reluctant naysayer…

-During these years, it’s all about baby steps.
-My husband Joost talked about moving to the jungle of Suriname when we were only a few months together.
+My husband talked about moving to the jungle of Suriname when we were only a few months together.

 Living in a jungle is NOT a baby step.